AgilatechSystems/bme280/README.md

 // create an instance on the /dev/i2c-1 I2C device file const bme280 = new addon.Bme280('/dev/i2c-1');
 ```
-Unless you're at sea level, specify elevation in a second argument
+Unless you're at sea level, specify elevation in metres in a second argument
 ```
 // The second optional constructor argument is station elevation. const bme280 = new addon.Bme280('/dev/i2c-1', 1250);